 For many years Kelly’s Olympian had a tobacco store/smoke shop and one of Portland’s finest shoe shine stands located at the front end of the bar.
 Many prominent locals were regular customers that came in for a quality shoe shine and good tobacco.

 At one point in history, Kelly’s Olympian had the second highest liquor sales in the state of Oregon.

 Kelly’s Olympian was family owned and operated for three generations by the Powers family of Portland for the majority of its existence.
-Greg Powers, recently retired has now passed on ownership to Ben Stutz and Jeff Mincheff, two local business partners.
+Greg Powers, recently retired has now passed on ownership to Ben Stutz, Jeff Mincheff and Jacqulyn Mincheff, local business partners.